 This floating experience is serene and atmospheric, and something so much more than I expected.
 To see this part of the world in its pristine nature, so much of it untouched and wild, gave me a renewed sense of what we need to love and protect in our environment and gave me a fresh insight into how we all share this land.

-Charting a path across the Yarra River (Birrarung) and billabongs of Yering, Tiff points out local wineries and landmarks, boxing kangaroos and his local primary school.
+Charting a path across the Yarra River (Birrarung) and billabongs of Yering, Kiff points out local wineries and landmarks, boxing kangaroos and his local primary school.

 We land in a paddock in across from Yering Estate, the resident cows barely raising a head to greet us.
 After ‘all-hands-on-deck’ to pack up the mighty deflated balloon, we return to Balgownie Estate for a cooked buffet breakfast and a much anticipated coffee!